fastify/fastify-static/README.md

 #### Disable serving and CWD behavior

-If you would just like to use the reply decorator and not serve whole directories automatically, you can simply pass the option `{ serve: false }`.
-This will prevent the plugin from serving everything under `root`.
+If you want to use only the reply decorator without automatically serving whole directories, pass the option `{ serve: false }`.
+This prevents the plugin from serving everything under `root`.

-When `serve: false` is passed:
+When `serve: false` is used:

-1. The plugin will not perform the usual directory existence check for the `root` option.
-2. If no `root` is provided, the plugin will default to using the current working directory (CWD) as the root.
+- If no `root` is provided, the plugin will use the current working directory (CWD) as the default root.
-3. A warning will be logged if no `root` is provided, informing that the CWD is being used as the default.
+- The `sendFile` method will send files relative to the CWD or the specified `root`.

 Example usage: